-Shaker style furniture is characterized by clean lines, tapered legs, and minimalist designs.
+Shaker furniture is characterized by clean lines, tapered legs, and minimalist designs.
 It’s known for being practical and simple down to the very last detail.
 Originally designed in the late 1700’s by followers of the religious group the Shaking Quakers, shaker furniture has become a staple in interior design known for being timeless and elegant.

 The Shaking Quakers were a small, radical group of religious settlers following the teachings of prophet Ann Lee.
 Officially, the Shakers were followers of the United Society of Believers in Christ’s Second Appearing.
 The group originated from England and settled in the colonial Northeast.
 The groups were known for their simple living, intense work-ethic, and original crafts.